danielagosto00/Games/README.md

 # JavaScript Object Notation
-A simple and compiled list of popular and well-known games formatted in JavaScript Object Notiation (JSON) It's current use is for a discord bot written in Python that features a presence change every 10 minutes to a different game
+A simple (currently formatted in JSON, with more formats to come) list of popular games from various gaming categories.

+# Changelog (Current as of 24/05/2022)
+New:
+- Nothing new has been added

+Revised:
+- Revised README.md

 Planned:
-- One of the biggest plans is to enlarge this games list to be on of the most massive games list on Github (we do have competition)
+- Continue to grow the games list over time
-- Offer various different formats
+- Add multiple file formats (json, txt, etc...)